 Buying your first home can be daunting, and there is a lot to consider.
-If you are looking for ways to get on the property ladder, read our guide:
+So, if you are looking for ways to get on the property ladder, read our useful guide:

 What can you afford?